-- Third, the driving status.
+- Third, driving status.
 It shows that the vehicle is on the go.

 - Fourth comes the on-duty status.
-This denotes that even if the driver is not driving, he’s busy in some other work-related activities such as inspections, fueling, and unloading.
+And this denotes that even if the driver is not driving, he’s busy in some other work-related activities such as inspections, fueling, and unloading.

 The HOS Rules

-An Hours of Service ELD helps a driver properly adhere to the HOS DOT rules.
-These rules are different for both property-carrying and passenger-carrying drivers.
+The fmcsa hours of service helps a driver to adhere to the dot service hours rules properly.
+These dot hours rules are different for both property-carrying and passenger-carrying drivers.

-- Drivers can drive for 11 consecutive hours only after 10 consecutive hours off duty.
+- Drivers can drive for 11 consecutive hours only after 10 straight hours off duty.

 - The driver may not drive more than 14 consecutive hours following 10 hours off duty.